openSUSE/kernel-source/README.md

 a public mirror, but instead to a branch named with an \_EMBARGO suffix, for example, SLE15-SP5\_EMBARGO.
 The KOTD scripts will testbuild such branches but won't publish them.
-Once the fix becomes public, the branch needs to be merged back info the "mainline" branch.
+Once the fix becomes public, the branch needs to be merged back into the "mainline" branch.

 Related information